 Since the Group has many kinds of functional currencies, the information on foreign exchange gain on monetary items is disclosed by an aggregate amount.
-For the years of 2022 and 2021, foreign exchange losses (including realized and unrealized portions) amounted to \$3,986,877 thousand and \$584,952 thousand, respectively.
+For the years ended December 31, 2023 and 2022, foreign exchange losses (including realized and unrealized portions) amounted to \$235,037 thousand and \$3,986,877 thousand, respectively.